 It starts when something has gone wrong: the transmitter is off the air, the server has crashed, something has broken – and everyone becomes panicked or frustrated.

 How those situations are handled says a lot about the engineering department.
 Does superior personal interaction match solid technical competence?
 Or is the staff made to feel like they just destroyed the engineer’s life?

 Engineers themselves place a lot of value on customer service.

-Similarly, although our basic job is solving and preventing technical problems, essentially we are in customer service.
-Our customers are the station staff – the people whose work is made possible in large part because of what we do.
+Similarly, although our basic job is solving and preventing technical problems, essentially, we are in customer service.
+Our customers are the station staff – the people whose work is largely made possible because of what we do.

 How would your station staff rate your service?
 Are you the “go-to” guy when something happens, known as a helpful and patient person?
 Or are you the grumpy curmudgeon who never gets things done for them?

 Which type do you prefer when you call tech support?